dappyscotts/dappyscotts/README.md

 - 👋 Hi, I’m @dappyscotts
 - 👀 I’m interested in serverside development
-- 🌱 I’m currently learning basic java
+- 🌱 I’m currently learning php
-- 💞️ I’m looking to collaborate on simple java projects
+- 💞️ I’m looking to collaborate on  laravel projects
-- 📫 Find me @ scottmuthomi@gmail.com or dappyscotts on facebook and twitter
+- 📫 Find me @ scottmuthomi7@gmail.com or dappyscotts on facebook and twitter

 <!---
 dappyscotts/dappyscotts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.